gridscale/terraform-examples/provisioner/README.md

     $ terraform apply

-Type `yes` when terraform asks you to.
+Type `yes` when Terraform asks you to.
 In the end, you should see something like following output in your terminal:

 ```raw
 …